microsoft/dstoolkit-GPU-accelerated-creditrisk-prediction/README.md

 The speedup is even more significant for a larger dataset.
 ![Benchmark on a Bigger Dataset](benchmarks/banchmark_results2.png)

-All this at less than half the cost!
+All this at less than half the cost of the compute!

 ## Getting Started